mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-Could be used for designer notes or to implement an in-game dialogue with or on the [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model').
+Could be used for designer's notes or to implement an in-game dialogue with or on the [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model').

 <a name='P-ParquetClassLibrary-IModelEdit-Description'></a>
 ### Description `property`